Mobile billboard used to protest OSU's handling of sex abuse scandal

 “This is just the beginning of a broad-based, national effort to raise awareness of what happened to the victims,” he said.
 “It’s time Ohio State changes its culture.
 This is the first lap.”

-Meanwhile, OSAP released the results of a poll it commissioned which found that while two out of every three Ohio residents hold Ohio State in great esteem, more than half of the 1,000 people polled are very angry with the way the school has handled to Strauss scandal.
+Meanwhile, OSAP released the results of a poll it commissioned that found that while two out of every three Ohio residents hold Ohio State in great esteem, more than half of the people who were aware of the Strauss scandal are angry with the way the school responded back then.

-But a report conducted by an independent law firm which was released in May said what Strauss was doing was an “open secret” and that the coaches and administrators at Ohio State knew for two decades that the doctor was abusing students but failed to stop him.
+A report conducted by an independent law firm released in May said that what Strauss was doing was an “open secret” and that the coaches and administrators at Ohio State knew for two decades that the doctor was abusing students but failed to stop him.
 Jordan does not appear to be named in the redacted report.
 But he has acknowledged in interviews that he cooperated with the investigators.

 “Most of us were students at Ohio State,” the piece states.
 “One of us was a young boy in OSU’s summer wrestling camp.
 All of us were abused by the late Dr. Richard Strauss.
 Some of us are Democrats, some are Republicans, and some have no political affiliation.
 Many of us still call Ohio home.”

-In response, Ohio State spokesman Ben Johnson did not directly address the merits of the bill but said the school has put in place safeguards to prevent a Strauss situation from happening again and “is committed to appropriately addressing Strauss’ abuse from decades ago.”
+In response, Ohio State's Johnson did not directly address the merits of the bill but said the school has put in place safeguards to prevent a Strauss situation from happening again and “is committed to appropriately addressing Strauss’ abuse from decades ago.”

-NBC News has reached out to OSU for comment on the mobile truck campaign, it responded to say that a statement would be released later Monday.